MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/managed-identity-authentication.md

 Your code that's running on the server can request a token from the Azure Instance Metadata service endpoint, accessible only from within the server.

 The system environment variable **IDENTITY_ENDPOINT** is used to discover the identity endpoint by applications.
 Applications should try to retrieve **IDENTITY_ENDPOINT** and **IMDS_ENDPOINT** values and use them.
 Applications with any access level are allowed to make requests to the endpoints.
 Metadata responses are handled as normal and given to any process on the machine.
-However, when a request is made that would expose a token, we require the client to provide a secret to attest that they are able to access data only available to higher-privileged users.
+However, when a request is made that would expose a token, we require the client to provide a secret to attest that they're able to access data only available to higher-privileged users.

 ## Prerequisites